Frequently asked questions

 The paper application pack will contain exactly the same information as on our recruitment portal and you should allow at least four working days for the information to arrive.
 Applications must be received by the closing date stated on the job advertisement.

-If you require reasonable adjustments and would like to apply for one of our roles in video or audio formats please get in touch before the closing date by emailing email@example.com or by phoning 0207 014 1185 and we’ll be in touch to guide you through the process.
+If you require reasonable adjustments and would like to apply for one of our roles in video or audio formats please get in touch at least seven working days before the closing date by emailing [email protected] or by phoning 0207 014 1185 and we’ll be in touch to guide you through the process.

 All applications are shortlisted after the closing date by the relevant recruiting manager and shortlisting panel member/s, according to the person specifications of the job description.